contact@haitiwonderland.com+509 36184317

 • | 0

-The largest plateau in Haïti is the Central Plateau.
-This vast territory, located in the central region of the country, is an emblematic area of the Haitian environment, rich in natural resources, history and agricultural potential.
+Haiti’s largest plateau is the Central Plateau.
+This vast territory, located in the central region of the country, is an emblematic area of Haiti’s environment, rich in natural resources, history, and agricultural potential.
 In this article, we will explore the characteristics of this plateau that make it an essential region for understanding Haiti.

 - Beans, which are an important source of protein for Haitians.

-- Tropical fruits, such as mangoes, bananas and citrus fruits, which thrive in this favorable climate.
+- Tropical fruits, such as mangoes, bananas, and citrus fruits, which thrive in this favorable climate.

-A region full of history
+A region steeped in history

-Some key figures on the Central Plateau
+Some key figures about the Central Plateau

 - Population: More than 1 million people live in this region, spread across urban and rural areas.